parallella/parallella-examples/IO_pins/SPI_Examples/README.md

 * [The GPIO and SPI library](https://github.com/parallella/parallella-utils.)

 NOTE: As of 11/26/14 the current Parallella master repository does not have the updated SPI library that patches the bug when communicating with SPI devices that read on the second clock edge.
-Until these changes get incorporated into the master repo, these example programs will not work. instead, please use my updated version, which can be found [here](https://github.com/wizard97/parallella-utils.)
+Until these changes get incorporated into the master repo, these example programs will not work.
+Instead, please use my updated version, which can be found [here](https://github.com/wizard97/parallella-utils.)

 Compiling Code (assuming ProgramName.cpp is in the same directory as the parallella-utils you downlaoded earlier)